 Using the concepts of overwhelming value and contrast pricing, an All-Access option encourages subscribers to choose the highest priced option you offer, which is also the best value for the consumer.

-In the case of the Biblical Archaeology Society , they currently have two subsidiary offers which allow the consumer to choose a print subscription for $7 per year or library membership for $8 per year.
+In the case of the Biblical Archaeology Society, they might have two subsidiary offers which allow the consumer to choose a print subscription for only slightly less than the digital membership which includes their library.
 The library membership offers overwhelming value in its own right as it includes access to more than 42 years of content including more than 30 special collections curated by the library managers.
-But for $1 more, they can get an All-Access Subscription for $9 per year and receive all the above.
+But for $1 more per month, they can get an All-Access Subscription and receive all the above.
 This type of offer consistently results in 65 to 70% of new orders coming in at the highest price with each of the subsidiary offers drawing 5 to 15% led by the digital library subscription.

 How Magazine Publishers Sell More Subscriptions Secret #2: Super Clubs

 Our client Cabot Wealth Network appeals to investors of all kinds.
 Most investors know that in order to make money in the market, you need to diversify your portfolio.
 So someone who subscribes to their Cabot Growth Investor may also be interested in Cabot Dividend Investor, and surely they’re interested in their Cabot Stock of the Week.